We reveal the best Nikon DSLR cameras you can buy in 2023, and take a look back at some of the milestone models from the firm’s history.

 • Built-in GPS

 Nikon’s flagship pro DSLR, and very likely its last, is the wallet-busting D6.
-As you might expect it has a hefty price but also a hefty amount of specs packed into it.
+A serious price to match the serious specs packed into it.
 The company describes the D6 as, ‘Nikon’s most powerful AF system yet’ and says it ‘will deliver incredible shots of defining moments… without fail.’

-The truth is that pro photographers – especially news, documentary and sports photographers – want equipment that is reliable and that they can trust to get the shot every time.
-To help guarantee this the D6 has a new AF engine with 105 (all cross-type) AF points, Group-Area AF with more custom settings for subject tracking and an eye focusing priority setting in Auto-Area AF or 3D tracking.
-Later pro mirrorless cameras like the Nikon Z9 would built on this with futuristic AI-powered such as Subject-Detection autofocus.
-The D6’s system may not have these kinds of bells and whistles, but it’s very impressive nonetheless.
+Professional photographers – especially those in news, documentary and sports – want reliable equipment that they can trust to get the shot every time.
+To secure this, the D6 has a new AF engine with 105 (all cross-type) AF points, Group-Area AF with more custom settings for subject tracking and an eye focusing priority setting in Auto-Area AF or 3D tracking.
+Later pro mirrorless cameras like the Nikon Z9 built on this with futuristic AI-powered such as Subject-Detection autofocus.
+The D6’s system may not have these latest bells and whistles, but is very impressive nonetheless.

 Discover more about the Nikon D6 pro DSLR